hanhanwu/Hanhan_Data_Science_Practice/Outliers_and_Clustering/ReadMe.md

   * Similar to K-Medoids, but instead of selected the next centroid randomly, it uses a weighted probability distribution where a point x is chosen with probability proportional to D(x)2
     * D(x)2 - Square distance to current centroid x
     * For example it can choose the next centroid as the one whose D(x)2 is farthest from current centroid x

+### Gaussian Mixture Models (GMMs)
+* "Gaussian Mixture Models (GMMs) assume that there are a certain number of Gaussian distributions, and each of these distributions represent a cluster.
+Hence, a Gaussian Mixture Model tends to group the data points belonging to a single distribution together."
+  * In each dimension, the PDF (probability density function) is a gaussian distribution.
+  * The PDF for GMM is similar to gaussian distribution formula, but having `x` and `μ` as vectors of length `d`, and `Σ` would be a `d * d` covariance matrix.
+* EM in GMMs
+  * Mean and variance are assigned through Expectation-Maximization (EM), a statistical algorithm used for finding the right model parameters.
+  * EM is often used when there is misssing variable, in unsupervised learning case, it's the label.
+We call any missing variable as "latent variable".
+EM tries to use the existing data to determine the optimum values for latent variables and then finds the model parameters.
+    * E-step: The available data is used to estimate (guess) the values of the missing variables
+    * M-step: Based on the estimated values generated in the E-step, the complete data is used to update the parameters
+  * In GMMs,
+    * E-step: calculates the probability that a record belongs to each cluster/distribution
+    * M-step: update `Π`, `μ` and `Σ` values
+      * `Π` is density, `Π = number of records in a cluster/total number of records`
+    * E-M process is repeated to [maximize log likelihood][6].
+  * GMMs vs k-kmeans
+    * GMMs considers both mean and variance, while k-means only cares mean.
+* [Reference][5]

 ## IDEAS SPARK